 - a description of how you selected your proposed standard

 - an analysis of your proposed standard against the Cabinet Office definition of an open standard

 You can use the Standards Hub’s core assessment questions for proposed standards to help you decide what information to include.

-The Open Standards Board and the government’s Chief Technology Officer will decide whether you can use your proposed standard.
+The Open Standards Board will decide whether you can use your proposed standard.

 If your service doesn’t need spend controls approval, ask your organisation’s accounting officer for an exemption to use a standard that doesn’t meet normal rules.